-The Hart Mountain horses were rounded up from the Refuge in 1998 as part of a complete removal of wild horses by the Fish and Wildlife Service.
-Two hundred and seventy horses were gathered on horseback and scattered to the winds, but 25 were relocated to the sanctuary in their original family and social bands.
+In 1998, 279 wild horses were rounded up from the Hart Mountain National Antelope Refuge as part of a complete removal of wild horses by the U.S. Fish and Wildlife Service.
+Twenty-five were relocated to the sanctuary in their original family and social bands.

 The horses are diverse shades of roan, bays, and chestnuts.
 Hart Mountain is very close to Beatty’s Butte where the famous Kiger Mustangs were discovered.
 The Kigers display a lot of old-world Spanish Barb markings and conformation.
 Some of the horses captured off Hart Mountain also have strong Spanish Barb characteristics.